praneshr/praneshr/README.md

 ### Hi there 👋

-I'm a UX Engineer at Google,
+I'm a UX Engineer at Google.

 I'm working on multiple projects at Google including Google Admin and commerce.
 I primarly work on the frontend.
 I collborate with UX designers, researchers and product managers to create highly usable product.
 I code in JS, TS and other Google technologies.
 I also manage and contibute to few open source projects.